-Based on this definition the current Directors, excluding Gillian Swaby, could not be considered independent by virtue of them being either executives, substantial shareholders of the Company or directors or officers of companies that are substantial shareholders of the Company.
+The Board does not comprise a majority of "independent directors" at present.
+Based on this definition 3 of the current Directors, , could not be considered independent by virtue of them being either executives, substantial shareholders of the Company or directors or officers of companies that are substantial shareholders of the Company.